 Literature in the Real World: How to Solve Problems with Books

 Should literature be applied to current social issues?
 If so, how?
 If not, why not?
-In this class we’ll consider the pros and cons of connecting the study of English to present debates, such as environmental policy, education, gender equity, legal representation, housing reform, and economic inequality.
-Through readings of nineteenth-century authors (which could include William Wordsworth, Mary Shelley, Elizabeth Gaskell, Charles Dickens, George Eliot, Elizabeth Barrett Browning, John Ruskin, William Morris, and Oscar Wilde), we will ask whether “relevance” is the right question, or whether “art for art’s sake” is a valuable alternative.
-As a final project, we will put on a half theatrical/half analytic public colloquium, in which teams of students impersonate different historical figures and act as a “board of advisors” for current issues.
-What would Elizabeth Gaskell have to say about climate change?
+In this class we’ll consider the pros and cons of “solving problems with books” as we build a dialogue between major works of the Victorian era and pressing debates in the twenty-first century.
+Our particular focus will be the Industrial Revolution and its aftermath, including topics related to climate change, economic inequality, and education reform.
+Through readings of nineteenth-century British authors (which include William Wordsworth, Elizabeth Gaskell, Charles Dickens, George Eliot, Elizabeth Barrett Browning, John Ruskin, William Morris, and Oscar Wilde), we will ask whether “relevance” is the right question, or whether “art for art’s sake” is a valuable alternative.
+As a final project, we will put on a half theatrical/half analytic public colloquium, in which teams of students impersonate different Victorian figures and act as a “board of advisors” for current issues.
+What would Elizabeth Gaskell have to say about environmental policies?
 How would Charles Dickens implement an after-school tutoring program?
 Our main goal will be to discuss and debate whether or not we should take such advice, whether “advice” is an appropriate outcome of literary study, and what relationships we might draw between historical literature and present problems.

 English 197: Upper Division Seminar

 Reading in Santa Barbara: Past, Present, and Future

 UCSB, Spring 2019